Handbook

 Immigration Health Surcharge (IHS)

-If you are applying for a Student visa from outside the UK, the IHS will be waived, but you will still need to complete the section of the form relating to the IHS and confirm that you have a ‘Chevening, Marshall or Commonwealth Scholarship’ on your visa application.
+If you are applying for a Student visa from outside the UK, the IHS will be paid for you by the FCDO, but you will still need to complete the section of the form relating to the IHS and confirm that you have a ‘Chevening, Marshall or Commonwealth Scholarship’ on your visa application.

 If you are asked to pay the IHS, you should query this with the visa application centre immediately and inform your Programme Officer.
 You should not make any payment as this will not be reimbursed.